vitodtagliente/speech2owl/README.md

 # speech2owl

-Creating an owl ontology starting from speech recognition
+This sample application can create owl ontology representations starting from speech recognition

 ### Installation